lukeoson/lukeoson-mkdocs/docs/example.md

 ---

-Absolutely, Lukeoson.
-Here's the example for a Class A subnet with a /12 CIDR notation:

 ## Example Class A Subnet

 - [x] Let's start with a Class A network stealing 4 bits from Hosts.